 If you intend to import a product, you should first determine whether it is subject to any trademark, design, patent or copyright laws.
 If you intend to have a product manufactured abroad, make certain that your design and trademark are well protected.

 2. Find out if the goods are permitted in the Netherlands

 EU products are almost always permitted in the Netherlands.
 The Dutch government may only prohibit an EU product in exceptional circumstances.
 As regards goods from outside the EU, Dutch Customs checks whether you observe legislation as regards safety, health, economy and the environment.

 3. Ask the producer for permission if you want to import products from outside the EEA

 4. Determine whether you need a certificate, exemption or import licence

 Some goods may not be imported or only in limited quantities.
 Other goods may only be imported under certain conditions or only when they meet certain requirements.
-For example: plants and flowers, animal feed, cultural objects, and medicines (click here for the full list).
-You may need a certificate, exemption or import licence to import (or export) these goods.
+For example: plants and flowers require a phytosanitary certificate or a CITES-permit.
+For medicines, you need a pharmaceutical permit.
+You also need permits and/or licences to import animal feed, cultural objects, waste materials, strategic goods, and more.
+Click here for the full list.
 The product determines which authority you must apply to for the required certificate, licence or exemption.

 5. Check if the goods comply with the Commodities Act

 If you produce, prepare or trade in food or other consumer products in the Netherlands, you must comply with the Commodities Act (Warenwet).
 This Act provides general rules on public health, product safety, fairness of trade and proper information.